John Jacob Lavranos,

 in 1972.
 It is only found in a small area in Somalia, growing in

-pure gypsum with some water and lots of sun.
+pure gypsum, kind of open clay, with some water and lots of sun.
 It will receive little

 water in winter, and the branches might dry out.
 The stem will grow

-up to 50 centimetres in diameter and 2,5 meters high.
-The flowers
+up to fifteen centimetres in diameter and fifteen to 120 centimetres

 are light brown, and seeds are the only way of reproducing.